sofia-catalano/Screen-capture/README.md

 It uses a third part library, **ffmpeg**.
 In particular: avformat, avutil, avcodec, avdevice, swscale, swresample.
 These libraries allow us to capture audio and video frames, to elaborate them and save the final media in a mp4 file.

+#### Features
-The feature implemented in the library Screen-capture are:
+The feature available in the Screen-capture library are:
 * Record **Screen Video**
 * Eventually record **Audio**
 * **Activate and stop** the recording process